Micrurus boicora

 Micrurus boicora is a species of venomous snake in the family Elapidae.
 The species is endemic to Brazil.

 Geographic range

-M. boicora is known from southern Rondônia and northern Mato Grosso, Brazil.
+Micrurus boicora is known from southern Rondônia and northern Mato Grosso, Brazil.

 Taxonomy

-M. boicora is a member of the Micrurus hemprichii species complex.
+Micrurus boicora is a member of the Micrurus hemprichii species complex.

 Description

-M. boicora can be distinguished from its congeners by its dark dorsal coloration, thin white rings, a reddish ring around the neck, and bright orange-red on the tail.
+Micrurus boicora can be distinguished from its congeners by its dark dorsal coloration, thin white rings, a reddish ring around the neck, and bright orange-red on the tail.
 Its ventral coloration is dark with white splotches and a reddish gular area.